kedro-org/kedro-viz/ARCHITECTURE.md

 - [Kedro-Viz contributing documentation](CONTRIBUTING.md), which covers how to start development on the project
 - [Kedro-Viz style guide](STYLE_GUIDE.md), which walks through our standards and recommended best practices for our codebase
+- [Kedro-Viz Architecture Diagram](https://miro.com/app/board/uXjVKhNg1RE=/?moveToWidget=3458764606468376036&cot=10), to see a high level overview of both back-end and front-end and how they are connected.

 ## High-level Overview